GeneTherapyScience/barcode_expression/codes/readme.md

 - stg_reads_corr.py : Output tables of Pearson/Spearman correlations between reads & mutations.
 - stg_tables.py : Make mutation data table from .wsnstg files.
 - stg_valid_barcodes.py : Extract barcodes included in all of the reference & given datafiles.
-- survey_orphans.py : Give nearest barcodes & distance for some sampled barcodes.
-- survey_orphans2.py : Give how many barcodes are within given radius, for some sampled barcodes.
 - take_subset.py : Make a random-extraction without replacement, from a dataset given to stdin.
 - wsnstg2mutinfo.py : Make `.mutinfo` files including basic mutation data for each barcode, from `.wsnstg` files.
 - wsnstg2stg.py : Make `.stg` files including reads, WSN variations and MIXD alignment for each stg sequence, from `.wsnstg` files.